Data With an Unknown Outcome

 New Revenue generation

 Some larger transit agencies are now shifting to open fare systems where riders can pay for rides via a credit card, smart card or mobile device, such as a cell phone, which is opening up yet another line of data for transit providers.
+Wedley said the new fare systems are going to provide even more data, which systems will need to sift through so they provide better access to customers and improve routes.

-“DART knows if you use it for special events, you might also be interested in DART for St. Patrick’s Day, or maybe some other purpose,” Plesko said.
+“DART knows if you use it for special events, you might also be interest in DART for St. Patrick’s Day, or maybes some other purpose,” Plesko said.
 “But a lot of times we find that people who use it for these events are infrequent users.
 Let’s say maybe there are 250,000 daily boarding’s on a transit system and maybe that’s about 90,000 people, so some of them are infrequent users who we think could be turned into more frequent users, but you don’t know their name or how to get in touch with them and that becomes a problematic experience.”